-It is important to note that newer diesel vehicle models of Volkswagen, BMW and Mercedes (2007 or later) have a fuel system that utilizes a Diesel Particulate Filter (DPF) that can create a fuel/oil dilution in the diesel engine, whether diesel or biodiesel fuel is used.
+It is important to note that newer diesel vehicle models of Volkswagen, BMW and Mercedes (2007 or later) have a fuel system that can create a fuel/oil dilution in the diesel engine, whether diesel or biodiesel fuel is used.
 Over time the engine oil could be diluted by the fuel if certain precautions are not taken.
 One recommendation is to ensure you are running your diesel engine regularly.
-And, if you use 100% biodiesel in these vehicles, you must change the oil at least every 3,000 miles and check your oil level regularly (this is not an issue with vehicles using biodiesel blends, such as B20).
+And, if you use 100% biodiesel in these vehicles, you must change the oil at least every 3,000 miles and check your oil level regularly (this is not an issue with these vehicles using biodiesel blends, such as B20).
+Ram trucks and all GM vehicles do not have this issue.
 Contact our biodiesel fuel experts here if you have any questions.

 Will using biodiesel void my warranty?